Most chicken coops are made of wood, and all wood eventually rots. You can deal with this fact in a number of ways:

 Many factors will weigh into your choice, but I’ll deal with the two biggies: toxicity and cost.

 As for sealers, choose carefully to avoid toxic ingredients.
 Personally, I like the products from TimberPro Coatings.
-Ecohaus in the Pacific Northwest also offers some safe options for exterior use, including the brand Osmo.
+Green Depot offers some safe options for exterior use, including the brand Osmo.
 Finally, using naturally rot-resistant woods gets you around the toxicity problem altogether, but leads to the second issue. . .

 Let’s start with cedar.
 It’s pricey, and while praised for its rot-resistance, this characteristic is true more of the heartwood than the sapwood.
 Two local lumber stores told me that most available cedar comes from second-generation forests and lacks the longevity of old-growth heartwood.
 Both steered me away from it, saying that you’d have to seal it, and if you’re sealing it anyway, you might as well use cheaper softwood.
 Other costly options include the composite material used for decks and FSC-certified tropical hardwoods, both of which are more expensive than cedar, yet can last unsealed for decades.